nasa/prog_models/sphinx_config/getting_started.rst

 Installing Dependencies
 -----------------------
-You can do this using the included `requriements.txt` file.
-Use the following command:
+You can install dependencies using the included `requirements.txt` file.
+This file enumerates all the dependencies of this package.
+Use the following command to install dependencies:
     `pip install -r requirements.txt`

 Use
 ----
-See the examples for examples of use.
-Run examples using the command `python -m examples.[Example name]` command (e.g., `python -m examples.sim_example`).
+See the below examples for examples of use.
+Run these examples using the command `python -m examples.[Example name]` (e.g., `python -m examples.sim_example`).
 The examples are summarized below:

 * :download:`examples.sim_example <../examples/sim_example.py>`
     .. automodule:: examples.sim_example
     |
 * :download:`examples.model_gen_example <../examples/model_gen_example.py>`
     .. automodule:: examples.model_gen_example
     |
 * :download:`examples.benchmarking_example <../examples/benchmarking_example.py>`
     .. automodule:: examples.benchmarking_example
     |
 * :download:`examples.new_model_example <../examples/new_model_example.py>`
     .. automodule:: examples.new_model_example
     |